surveyjs/survey-creator/docs/Create-Custom-Widget.md

 The second property is _isDefaultRender_.
 It is an optional property, you have to set it to _true_, if you want the default question input rendering.
 We do not want to render html “textarea” element by ourselves and we don’t want to setup question value binding, so we set this property to “true”.

 The first function is _isFit()_.
-It has a question as a parameter, and it should return true if we want to use this question.
+It has a question as a parameter, and it should return true if we want to apply our widget for this question.
 We are returning true for comment questions.
-The code is obvious.
+**Please note**: SurveyJS allows to apply only one custom widget for a question.
+If there is several custom widgets that can apply to the same question then the first custom widget in the custom widget collection wins.

 The second and main function is _afterRender()_.
 It has two parameters: a question and its input DOM element.
 In our case the input DOM element is text area.
-You can see there are some code inside this function.
 We are dynamically adding input text and search button under the text area and writing the code on button click that does the actual search.

 <div id="addnewproperty"></div>